PaprikaSteiger/ooaclld/cldf/docs/monoexponential verbal plurals.md

 Note that in some grammars, authors explicitly mentioned that the two types of plurality were available, depending on the context.

-## Why?
-It has been noted by some observers that morphemes marking the plurality of more than one argument, or ambiguously mark the plurality of either argument of a transitive verb, appear to be relatively more common in North America than in the rest of the world ([Mithun 1999](Source#cldf:mithun1999northamerica): 83-94), or that they form a pattern within an area of the Americas ([Leer 1991](Source#cldf:leer1991aleut)).

 ## Features

 ### [](ParameterTable#cldf:MonPl-01)

 &emsp;**{ yes | no }**

-For the purposes of this survey, we are interested in morphemes that mark event plurality only if the same morpheme is also used for argument plurality, as described in the How? section.
+For the purposes of this survey, we are interested in morphemes that mark event plurality only if the same morpheme is also used for argument plurality, as described in the [How? section](#how).
 Verbal plural markers that indicate event plurality only are excluded.

 #### yes: Pipil \[pipi1250\] (Uto-Aztecan; El Salvador)
 The Pipil person indexation system has a suffix -t which accompanies all plural subjects.
 It thus has a monoexponential plural marker that is used for the S and A roles [Campbell 1985](campbell1985pipil).